carlasouza/puppet-virt/README.rst

   # Virtualization parameters
       virt_type       => kvm | xen-fullyvirt | xen-paravirt | openvz | qemu  # for libvirt provider, this field is mandatory

-      * If you specify openvz as a type you'd like to create, the following fields are the minimum requirements: `name`, `memory`, `vcpu`, `tmpl_cache`, and `xml_file` *
+      * If you specify Openvz as a type you'd like to create, the following fields are the minimum requirements: `name`, `memory`, `vcpu`, `tmpl_cache`, and `xml_file` *

   # Network configuration